Control the pump with a WLAN socket

 Configure maximum runtime: In order to prevent damage if the WLAN connection fails, you should definitely define a maximum runtime.

-The “PulseTime” command is available for DeLOCK and all Tasmota-compatible WLAN sockets.
+With DeLOCK or with all Tasmota compatible WLAN sockets there is the command “PulseTime”.
 To configure, go to the web interface of the WLAN socket and select “Console”.